Kudo510/ObjectTracking/README.md

 ## Results

-(Please refer to MOTA.ipynb more detail)
+(Please refer to MOTA.ipynb for more detail)

 We plot the result of our model on the 10 consecutive frames of the video sequence